elabprosolutions/moloni-go/README.md

 - ✅ Operations on Taxes.
 - 🚧 Operations on Document Sets.
 - 🚧 Operations on Products.
+- 🚧 Operations on Customers.
 - 📅 Operations on more resources.
 - 📅 Improve error handling.
 - 📅 Improve testing.
+- 📅 Improve documentation.
 - 📅 Allow to configure logger.

 ## Installation